saxix/django-adminactions/docs/source/actions.rst

 ``Export Delete Tree``
 ======================

-.. versionadded:: 0.0.5
+.. versionadded:: 0.0.4

-Export all the records that belong selected queryset using any registered :ref:`Serializer <django:serialization>`.
+Export all the records that belong selected queryset using any registered Serializer.

-This action is the counterpart of `export_fixture`_, where it dumps the queryset and it's ForeignKeys, `export_delete_tree`_ dumps all the records that belongs the selected queryset.
+This action is the counterpart of `export_as_fixture`_, where it dumps the queryset and it's ForeignKeys, `export_delete_tree`_ all the records that belong to the entries of the  selected queryset. see :ref:`fixture_vs_tree` for details

 ===================   =============================================================
 **use natural key**   If true use natural keys.
-                      (see :ref:`Natural Keys <django:deserialization-of-natural-keys>`)
+                      (see :ref:`Natural Keys <deserialization-of-natural-keys>`)

 **dump on screen**    Dump on screen instead to show ``Save as`` popup